radin-ayu/agenticai/website/Lab-1.md

 23. Now, you can use use your agent.
 Try to ask some queries.
 "Generate the information of all the accounts"

 **Congratulations!
-You've built your first Procurement Agent using Pre-build agents and tools.**
+You've built your first Procurement Agent using Pre-built agents and tools.**